by Strengthening Relationships

 The Keep Connected Institute for Strengthening Family Relationships

-To teach the components of the Keep Connected Workshop Series, we've developed a three-day Keep Connected Institute for Strengthening Family Relationships which introduces facilitator teams to the program and the research behind it.
+To teach the components of the Keep Connected Workshop Series, we've developed a three-day Keep Connected Institute for Strengthening Family Relationships which introduces facilitator teams and program coordinators to the program and the research behind it.

 What the Institute Includes:

-How to bring Keep Connected to your school or organization:
+How to make Keep Connected happen in your community:

 - Marcus Clark, Jubilee Housing, Inc.,